cloosafm/darkly/08_robots_whatever/Ressources/Resolution.md

 Moderately difficult.
 Need to know (and check) for specific pages.

 ## Risk level/type
-OWASP top 10
+OWASP top 10 :
-- A02:2021 – Cryptographic Failures		using md5 encryption
+- A02:2021 – Cryptographic Failures
+	=>" Are deprecated hash functions such as MD5 or SHA1 in use [...] ?"
 - A05:2021 – Security Misconfiguration
 - A07:2021 – Identification and Authentication Failures icon